There once was a time when the IT department of a company had total control over the technology being used by the organization.

+Build a collaborative environment between IT and the rest of your company.
 When an open door policy is adopted on both sides, the barriers that create traditional roadblocks dissolve.

-Create a list of approved BYOD use
+Create a BYOD approval list

 You can’t stop your employees from using their own devices, whether it be their smartphone to check internal communication apps or their home computers to keep up on email.